|2. Yellow Lichen Buttress

 Start just to the right of the large pedestal and go straight to the ledge and into the dihedral that takes you to the top.

-Standard TR set up.
+Standard TR set up, long slings are helpful.

 |By Stranger Than Iowa|